Grace Hopper: Queen of Computer Code (People Who Shaped Our World #1)

 "If you've got a good idea, and you know it's going to work, go ahead and do it."

-The inspiring story of Grace Hopper--the boundary-breaking woman who revolutionized computer science--is told told in an engaging picture book biography.
+The inspiring story of Grace Hopper--the boundary-breaking woman who revolutionized computer science--is told in an engaging picture book biography.

 Who was Grace Hopper?
 A software tester, workplace jester, cherished mentor, ace inventor, avid reader, naval leader--AND rule breaker, chance taker, and troublemaker.
 Acclaimed picture book author Laurie Wallmark (Ada Byron Lovelace and the Thinking Machine) once again tells the riveting story of a trailblazing woman.
 Grace Hopper coined the term "computer bug" and taught computers to "speak English."
-Throughout her life, Hopper succeeded in doing what no one had ever done before.
+Throughout her life, she succeeded in doing what no one had ever done before.
 Delighting in difficult ideas and in defying expectations, the insatiably curious Hopper truly was "Amazing Grace" . . . and a role model for science- and math-minded girls and boys.
 With a wealth of witty quotes, and richly detailed illustrations, this book brings Hopper's incredible accomplishments to life.

 Select format: